 - Attend a career planning session with a Dorsey College admissions representative.
-Individuals interested in enrolling in the program will be invited to attend a career planning session to receive information about the steps in the admissions process and requirements for the program. - 2.
-Prospective students must take the Wonderlic Basic Skills Test (WBST) at a Dorsey College testing site and achieve a minimum score of 230 on the verbal section and 210 on the quantitative (math) section. - 3.
+Individuals interested in enrolling in the program will be invited to attend a career planning session to receive information about the steps in the admissions process and requirements for the program. - Prospective students must take the Wonderlic Basic Skills Test (WBST) at a Dorsey College testing site and achieve a minimum score of 230 on the verbal section and 210 on the quantitative (math) section. - 3.
 Complete the pre-admissions application. - 4.
-Prospective students must meet one of the following requirements\: - i.
-9 credits earned from a post-secondary accredited institution recognized by the United States Department of Education, or - ii.
+Prospective students must meet one of the following requirements:

+- 9 credits earned from a post-secondary accredited institution recognized by the United States Department of Education. or - ii.
 Current certification or license in a medical profession, or - iii.
 HS graduate with 2.5 GPA or better, or - iv.
-GED score of 660 with subcategory minimum scores of 165
+Passing GED exam: - Exams taken in or after 2014 a minimum average score of 660 or better, with a minimum score of 165 in each subcategory. - Exams taken from 2002-2013 a minimum average score of 450, with a minimum score of 410 in each subcategory, - Exams taken from 1988-2001 a minimum average score of 45, with a minimum score of 40 in each subcategory.

-\If the student cannot meet any of the above requirements but has a high school GPA of at least 2.0 and meets all Wonderlic score requirements (#2 above), the applicant's high school transcript and Wonderlic scores will be evaluated for approval or denial by the Campus Support Center.
+If the student cannot meet any of the above requirements but has a high school GPA of at least 2.0 and meets all Wonderlic score requirements (#2 above), the applicant's high school transcript and Wonderlic scores will be evaluated for approval or denial by the Campus Support Center.

-Submit short answer responses to the following questions.
-The short answer responses must be submitted on or before the day of the interview.
+- Submit short answer responses to the following questions.
+The short answer responses must be submitted on or before the day of the interview. - i.

-- i.
 Why are you interested in becoming a radiologic technologist/surgical technologist? - ii.
 What qualities make a good radiologic technologist/surgical technologist? - iii.
 What challenges could prevent you from completing your program/degree? - iv.
 What plans do you have in place to help you overcome those challenges? - 6.
 References: Provide three (3) references.
 At least one must be from a previous employer, guidance/academic counselor, or teacher.
 Late references will not be accepted.
 Students may submit other documents that demonstrate related merit or experience the student believes should be considered in the admissions process. - 7.
-Meet with the admissions panel for a personal interview. - 8.
-Meet with financial aid to complete required documentation.
-After successful completion of the interview, students will be notified to schedule an appointment with the financial aid advisor to complete required documentation. - Meet with an admissions representative.
+Meet with the admissions panel for a personal interview. - Meet with financial aid to complete required documentation.
+After successful completion of the interview, students will be notified to schedule an appointment with the financial aid advisor to complete required documentation. - 9.
+Meet with an admissions representative.
 At this initial meeting, the prospective student will be given instructions for completion of the criminal background check and drug screen.
-The prospective student will be required to pay an application fee of \$200, of which \$100 is non-refundable. - 10.
-Submit documentation of current American Heart Association/BLS certification (must be valid through end of program). - 11.
+The prospective student will be required to pay an application fee of \$200, of which \$100 is non-refundable. - Submit documentation of current American Heart Association/BLS certification (must be valid through end of program). - 11.
 Sign a criminal background check authorization form.
 Results must be negative. - 12.
 RADIOLOGIC TECHNOLOGY STUDENTS: Submit to a drug screen conducted at an off-site location.
-Results must be negative.\ - 13.
+Results must be negative. - 13.
 Documentation of status as high school graduate or its equivalent (GED).
 Official transcripts will be requested to verify this information.